Children on Campus Policy

 Responsibility for monitoring compliance

-- The Director of Human Resource management is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Director of Human Resources and Employment Relations is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.

 - Breaches of this policy by staff may result in disciplinary action under the Staff Code of Conduct.